 But the strongest social triggers are…

-2. People.
-If you habitually smoke with your partner, your best friend, your colleagues or your neighbor, then after a while you will find it challenging to maintain a conversation with them without lighting up a cigarette.
+People.
+If you habitually smoke with your partner, your best friend, your colleagues, or your neighbor, then after a while you may find it challenging to maintain a conversation with them without lighting up a cigarette.

 You will feel that something is missing.

-And when the people we see or love the most, are the people we share a smoke with…
+And when the people we see or love the most, are the people we smoke with…

 - A friend’s house.